-In this article, we’re about to embark on a delicious adventure exploring the most beloved and common types of cookies that have been making teatime and dessert moments special around the globe.
-So preheat your ovens and prepare your taste buds, because we’re diving into the irresistible realm of cookies, one scrumptious morsel at a time!
+In this article, we’re about to embark on a delicious adventure exploring some of the most beloved and common types of cookies in English.
+From everyday favorites to holiday classics and international specialties, these sweet treats make teatime and dessert moments extra special around the world.

 Types of Cookies